ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/yaml-fundamentals/advanced-yaml-features.md

 # Advanced Features in YAML

-Now that we have a good understanding of YAML, Data types in YAML, syntax etc.. let's look at some of the advanced features in YAML like multiline strings, anchor and aliases, extenstion and override.

 Now that we're familiar with the basics of YAML, let's explore some advanced features like multiline strings, anchors and aliases, etc.